hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 sh runTests.sh
 ```

-## Fabric Network && Net Emissions Token Network integration through REST API
+## Integrating with the Net Emissions Token Network integration

-There is currently functionality through an endpoint in the REST API to retrieve a series of emissions records by date a date range and then issue an Audited Emissions Token based on this data.
-The flow to use this technology is as follows.
+Through an endpoint in the REST API, you can retrieve a series of emissions records by date range and issue an Audited Emissions Token based on this data.

 ### Setting up an Ethereum network